-- The Test Explorer is the place to show all the test cases in your project.
+- The Test Explorer is the place to show all the test cases in your workspace.
 You can also run/debug your test cases from here.

 Customize Test Configurations

-- Sometimes you may want to customize the configuration for running the test cases.
-To achieve this, you can add it into your workspace settings under the section:
+- Sometimes you may want to customize the configuration to run your test cases.
+To achieve this, you can add the configuration into your workspace settings under the section:

 Note: More details can be found here.